VF-74: History

 1986 was another busy year for VF-74 as they took part in Operation Attain Document and Operation El Dorado Canyon.
 During the next few years, VF-74 would make regular deployments to the Mediterranean Sea as part of CVW-17.

+On 22 September 1987, an F-14A of VF-74 mistakenly shot down a United States Air Force RF-4C Phantom II of the 26th Tactical Reconnaissance Wing over the Mediterranean during the NATO exercise "Display Determination 87".
+Both the pilot and RIO of the RF-4C ejected, suffering numerous injuries in the process, and were rescued by a helicopter from the Saratoga.
+The investigation that followed determined that the F-14 pilot, LTJG Timothy "Smoke" Dorsey, made a lapse in judgement when misinterpreting the "Red and Free" clearance as permission to open fire despite other participants of the exercise being aware of the phrase's usage to signal a simulated shootdown.
+Dorsey was removed from flying status and continued serving in the Navy as an intelligence officer.
+Although nominated for promotion to rear admiral in 2012, a Senate committee rejected Dorsey's promotion after finding out about the incident.

-On 11 August 1988 VF-74 became the first squadron to receive the F-14A+ (now F-14B).
+On 11 August 1988, VF-74 became the first squadron to receive the F-14A+ (now F-14B).
 By the end of the year they had finished the transition and VF-74 became the first squadron to launch an AIM-54 Phoenix from an F-14A+.